willeihub/3D-Diffusion-Policy/README.md

 This implementation focuses on:
 1. Implementing DP approach based on DP3 framework
 2. Benchmarking both approaches on the MetaWorld reach-wall task
-3. Providing a comparative analysis platform between 2D and 3D visual representations in diffusion-based policies

 ## 💻 Installation